 Special resources of the department:

 The Department of Professional and Secondary Education is composed of faculty members who have had a wide range of experiences that enrich the program.
-Faculty members have served as elementary and secondary schoolteachers, supervisors, guidance counselors, elementary and secondary school principals, superintendents of schools, and as officers in the State Department of Education.
+Faculty members have served as elementary and secondary schoolteachers, supervisors, guidance counselors, elementary and secondary school principals, superintendents of schools, and central office administrators.

 Program of Study

-Students may acquire a General Area of Concentration by planning the program with an adviser and including courses suited to the needs and interests of the candidate.
-It is also possible to arrange for the transfer of 6 graduate credits from an accredited institution in any area not offered at the university with pre-approval from the Graduate Program Coordinator.
+Students may acquire a general area of concentration by planning the program with an adviser and including courses suited to the needs and interests of the candidate.
+It is also possible to arrange for the transfer of six graduate credits from an accredited institution with pre-approval from the Graduate Program Coordinator.
 Affective Education Workshop courses can be taken as a concentration in the Master of Education program (12 credits); if not taken as a concentration, the maximum allowed is six credits of such workshop courses as they relate to your program.
 Pre-approval is necessary.

-The extended study option requires 36 graduate credits and successful completion of a comprehensive assessment portfolio.
+Successful completion of a comprehensive assessment portfolio and oral review are required.
 Candidates with a quality grade point average of 3.0 to 3.25 are required to take and pass a written comprehensive exam in addition to the portfolio.